KosolapovAnatolii/vue-calendar-app/README.md

-# Vue 3 FullCalendar Example
+# Vue 3 FullCalendar Test task

 A calendar application built with Vue 3 Composition API using [FullCalendar](https://fullcalendar.io/) to display and manage events.